VolunteerLA will mobilize Angelenos to volunteer and create long-lasting change.

 Please describe the activation your organization seeks to launch.

-ActivateLA will connect Angelenos to volunteer opportunities available in communities across the region through an online platform powered by a mobile volunteer app.
-Using the Mayor’s influence, ActivateLA will inspire Angelenos who are hungry for ways to take action to get more civically engaged.
-By providing a curated list of quality opportunities, ActivateLA aims to make volunteering easy and to ensure that a meaningful experience will lead to ongoing volunteering and deeper engagement.
+VolunteerLA will connect Angelenos to volunteer opportunities available in communities across the region through an online platform powered by a mobile volunteer app.
+Using the Mayor’s influence, VolunteerLA will inspire Angelenos who are hungry for ways to take action to get more civically engaged.
+By providing a curated list of quality opportunities, VolunteerLA aims to make volunteering easy and to ensure that a meaningful experience will lead to ongoing volunteering and deeper engagement.

 Which of the connect metrics will your activation impact?